-If you notice that your child holds his or her head tilted to one side, consult your pediatrician.
-He or she will discuss your child's general health, and will ask specific questions about the torticollis symptoms.
+If you notice that your child holds their head tilted to one side, consult your pediatrician.

-Your doctor will perform a comprehensive physical examination and check for other conditions that can cause torticollis symptoms.
-Imaging tests, such as x-rays and ultrasound scans, may be taken of your child's neck and/or hips.
+- Perform a comprehensive physical examination and check for other conditions that can cause torticollis symptoms

 The standard treatment for congenital muscular torticollis consists of an exercise program to stretch the sternocleidomastoid muscle.